Improving SMOTE via Fusing Conditional VAE for Data-adaptive Noise Filtering: Numerical Studies

 \section{Numerical Studies}

-In this section, we conduct numerical studies using synthetic and 12 real datasets.
+In this section, we conduct numerical studies using synthetic, tabular, and image datasets.
 The simulation study with the synthetic dataset aims to investigate how our proposed method identifies noise samples within the minor group and effectively filters them out.
-We compare our method with other competitive oversampling methods in real data analysis.
-Our experiments are implemented with \textsf{PyTorch} on a Mac equipped with an Apple M2 Max processor and 32GB of RAM.
+For the tabular datasets, we compare the imbalanced classification performance of our method against other competitive oversampling techniques.
+Finally, we examine the robustness of our filtering algorithms against labeling noise using image datasets.
+Our experiments are implemented with \textsf{Python} on a Mac equipped with an Apple M2 Max processor and 32GB of RAM.